harshagrawal13/biomaterials-notes/README.md

 These are my notes on biomaterials.
-Until they are completed, I'm not commiting the PDF :=)
+The PDF can be obtained from either compiling the tex files locally (or on Overleaf) or viewing a compiled version [here](https://latexonline.cc/compile?git=https://github.com/harshagrawal13/biomaterials-notes&target=main.tex&command=pdflatex)